State

 There is one U.S. Senate race in Ohio.
 Ohio will elect 15 members to its U.S. House delegation.

 Senator John Husted (R) is running for reelection.
-The senate race in Ohio is competitive according to The Cook Political Report.
-Democrat Sherrod Brown, challenging Senator Husted, leads the money race with over $19M raised.
-No women are running for the seat.
+The Senate race in Ohio is competitive according to The Cook Political Report.
+Democrat Sherrod Brown, challenging Senator Husted, leads the money race with almost $31M raised.

 Four Democratic incumbent women are running for reelection in Ohio: Joyce Beatty (OH-3), Marcy Kaptur (OH-9), Shontel Brown (OH-11), and Emilia Sykes (OH-13).
 No Republican women are represented in the Ohio congressional delegation.
-The average proportion of funds raised from small contributions is higher for Democratic women incumbents than the proportion for the sole Democratic man seeking reelection.
+The average proportion of funds raised from small contributions is higher among Democratic women incumbents than for the proportion of the sole Democratic man seeking reelection.
+Three of the incumbent women—Beatty, Brown, and Sykes—are Black.
+Sykes has raised the largest proportion of funds from small contributions (22%) of the incumbent women candidates from Ohio.

-Republican men running for the U.S House from Ohio as challengers have the highest average proportion of funds from self-financing of the gender and party candidate groups with 29%.
+Republican men running for the U.S House from Ohio as challengers have an average proportion of funds raised from self-financing of 26%, which is higher than the average for Democratic men and women candidates running as challengers.

 This statistic is the average total amount raised to date from individuals (including self-financing).